Smells Like Delish

 PRO TIP: You can replace these four ingredients with a packaged yellow cake mix.

-2 cup flour, 1 ½ cup sugar, 1 teaspoon baking soda, 1 teaspoon salt
+2 cup all-purpose flour, 1 ½ cup sugar, 1 teaspoon baking soda, 1 teaspoon salt

-• Break into the bowl of dry ingredients the eggs, vegetable oil, vanilla, and crushed pineapple.
+• Add the eggs, vegetable oil, vanilla, and crushed pineapple to the bowl of dry ingredients.
 Mix together until combined.

-2 large eggs, ½ cup vegetable oil, 1 teaspoon vanilla extract, 20 oz pineapple
+2 large eggs, ½ cup vegetable oil, 1 teaspoon vanilla extract, 20 oz canned crushed pineapple

 • Pour cake batter into your prepared pan and bake for 35 to 40 minutes or until a toothpick inserted in the center of the cake comes out clean.